eggman87/ezimgur-open/README.md

 ezimgur android app

+This app is no longer actively being developed on, new version is though.
+See that at https://github.com/eggman87/ezimgur-open-2

 imgur browsing android application.

 This project was initially a side project to learn android, decided to open-source it so that users can develop their own features if they want to.
 Keep in mind that the code was originally written for/by one person, so it may contain some bad practices or code smell (cowboy coding!).